mope1/py3-caldav-nextcloud-importexport/README.md

 # py3-caldav-nextcloud-importexport
 Minimal script to export and import caldav ics files using the caldav pypi package.
-Preconfigured for Nextcloud.
+Preconfigured for Nextcloud. **I think it has some minor bugs, don't trust it blindly!**

 Examples:
 - `caldav.py example.com username passw0rd export`